samihadatta/workshop-p5js/README.md

 1. Now, let's start implementing some simple physics!

-    We will use simplified 2D physics concepts to apply gravitational and collision forces to the balls. `p5.js` has a great implementation of [`Vectors`](https://p5js.org/reference/#/p5.Vector) that make this process very simiple.
+    We will use simplified 2D physics concepts to apply gravitational and collision forces to the balls. `p5.js` has a great implementation of [`Vectors`](https://p5js.org/reference/#/p5.Vector) that make this process very simple.
+We made our own implementation of the 2D physics, but there are various libraries you can look into that can handle all of these calculations for you (https://brm.io/matter-js/ is a really powerful library that might help).

     What's a `Vector`, you ask?
 It is simply a `p5.js` class for representing a, well, vector!
 You know, the ones from physics?
 An object of this class stores the components of a physics vector in its instance variables (e.g. `Vector.x`) and grants us access to convenient methods for doing vector-based calculation, such as [`Vector.sub()`](https://p5js.org/reference/#/p5.Vector/sub).